Support successful collaboration from the start and build trust between parties by co-creating mutually beneficial and legally robust contracts.

 Any contract can be changed at any time, provided all signatories agree.
 However, it greatly reduces the potential for conflict later if you consider the full lifecycle of the collaboration in the contract:

-- have a probationary period — where all parties can try out the collaboration — and a clear protocol for how to end the contract in the probationary period
+- have a probationary period, where all parties can try out the collaboration, and a clear protocol for how each party can terminate the contract during the probationary period

 - include procedures for breach of contract